le9endary/Finetune_Whisper_Arabic_CTranslate2/README.md

 # Finetuning Whisper for Arabic Transcription Converting to CTranslate2 for Fast Inference

 ## Project Overview
 The project was to fine-tune automatic speech recognition (ASR) model, specifically targeting the Arabic Omani dialect.
-The objective was to enhance Whisper model performance for Omantel's customer service calls by ensuring highly accurate localized speech transcription through customized fine-tuning and fast inference on large call data.
+The objective was to enhance Whisper model performance for [Omantel's](https://www.omantel.om/About%20us/) customer service calls by ensuring highly accurate localized speech transcription through customized fine-tuning and fast inference on large call data.
 The end goal was to get AI analytics from  customer calls.

 ## Dataset
 For Fine-tuning I have used Omantel customer service data of Omani accent.
-I have also added open source data from Arabic speech org to increase the dataset.
+I have also added open source data from [Arabic Speech Organization](https://arabicspeech.org/) to increase the dataset.
 Other open source dataset can be used is Mozilla's Common Voice, which is used in this repo guide as our data was confidential.

 ## Whisper Model and Fine-tuning
 Whisper is an ASR model for multilingual support.
 Fine-tuning specifically targeted Arabic language patterns, focusing on nuances and phonetics unique to the Omani dialect, improving localized transcription accuracy.